ajlamarc/urbit-defi/INSTALLATION.md

 ## Get a complimentary Urbit and boot dYdX v4

-- Visit the dYdX Red Horizon fleet [here](https://redhorizon.com/join/e5cdcd14-446c-4a89-9151-d3d1811fd03c) and enter an email and the OTP.
+- Visit the dYdX Red Horizon fleet [here](https://redhorizon.com/join/e5cdcd14-446c-4a89-9151-d3d1811fd03c), enter an email for a new account, and login via the OTP.
 - Select an Urbit ID from the available options and click continue.
 - Copy the access key and click "Launch Urbit".
 Paste in the access key at the login prompt.
 - You should automatically be directed to the dYdX v4 frontend.